Nginx Setup¶

 X-Forwarded-Host is Required for Authorized Domain Checks

 If you use authorized domain access control, the proxy_set_header X-Forwarded-Host $host; directive is essential.
-Without it, Defender cannot determine which domain the user is trying to access.
+Without it, Castellum cannot determine which domain the user is trying to access.

 The auth_request Directive¶

-This tells Nginx to check with Website Defender before serving any content.
-The auth subrequest carries the original request's headers (including cookies), allowing Defender to validate the user's session.
+This tells Nginx to check with Castellum before serving any content.
+The auth subrequest carries the original request's headers (including cookies), allowing Castellum to validate the user's session.

 Multiple Protected Applications¶

-To protect multiple applications behind the same Defender instance, create a server block for each:
+To protect multiple applications behind the same Castellum instance, create a server block for each:

 # Application 1